vsavalei/twostage/README.md

 output to the complete data run on the manually-formed composites (see the Complete_data vignette).

-Approximate fit assessment of PIM models requires special setup, as discussed in [Rose, Wagner, Mayer, and Nagengast (2019).](https://online.ucpress.edu/collabra/article/5/1/9/112958/Model-Based-Manifest-and-Latent-Composite-Scores).
+Approximate fit assessment of PIM models requires special setup is more complicated, and depends on the goals of the analysis.
+If PIM is used primarily to deal with missing data – that is, if it hadn’t been for missing data, the analyst would have just computed the composites and fit the model directly to them – that special adjustments are required to some fit indices to remove the influence of the raw items on fit, as discussed in [Rose, Wagner, Mayer, and Nagengast (2019).](https://online.ucpress.edu/collabra/article/5/1/9/112958/Model-Based-Manifest-and-Latent-Composite-Scores).
-The gist of the issue is that we want to assess the fit of the composite model, not the fit of the entire model with items added in a saturated way; this requires recomputing CFI and SRMR (but RMSEA is fine).
-To get corrected fit measures, use:
+The gist of the issue is that we want to assess the fit of the composite model – i.e., estimate what the fit would have been had there been no missing data – and this requires recomputing CFI and SRMR (but RMSEA is fine).
+Specifically, CFI needs to be computed using a different null model – one in which the items are freely correlated, but the composites, which are still set up as latent variables, are not.
+Further, SRMR needs to be computed so that it captures the residuals in estimated *composite* relationships between the structure (H0) and the saturated (H1) model for *composites*.
+This requires a special H1 model setup.

+To get these adjusted fit measures in `twostage`, use:

 ``` r
 fitm_pim <- fitMeasures_pim(C, compmodel=mod1, fit_pim=fit_pim)
 ```

-We can compare the PIM and TS fit indices:
+We can then compare the PIM and TS fit indices:

 ``` r
 indices<-c("rmsea","rmsea.robust","cfi","cfi.robust","tli","tli.robust","srmr")